Carpentaria

 Carpentaria has shown very soft population growth performance across periods assessed by AreaSearch

-As of August 2025, Carpentaria's population is approximately 5,250.
-This figure represents an increase of 329 people since the 2021 Census, which recorded a population of 4,921.
-The estimated resident population from ABS as of June 2024 was 5,238, with an additional 4 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of approximately 0.00 persons per square kilometer.
-Carpentaria's population growth rate of 6.7% from 2021 exceeded both its SA3 area (2.5%) and SA4 region, positioning it as a growth leader in the region.
-Natural growth accounted for approximately 89.2% of overall population gains during recent periods.
+As of November 2025, Carpentaria's population is approximately 5,253, reflecting a growth of 332 people since the 2021 Census.
+This increase corresponds to a 6.7% rise from the previously reported population of 4,921.
+The change is inferred from the estimated resident population of 5,238 in June 2024 and an additional 5 validated new addresses since the Census date.
+This results in a population density ratio of 0.00 persons per square kilometer.
+Carpentaria's growth rate exceeded that of its SA3 area (2.6%) and SA4 region, positioning it as a growth leader.
+Natural growth contributed approximately 89.2% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, lower quartile growth is anticipated for locations outside of capital cities.
-Based on the latest population numbers, Carpentaria is expected to increase by 23 persons to reach a total of approximately 5,273 by the year 2041, reflecting an overall increase of about 0.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population dynamics anticipate lower quartile growth for locations outside capital cities, with Carpentaria expected to increase by 23 persons by 2041, reflecting a total increase of 0.1% over the 17-year period.

 Frequently Asked Questions - Population